 Bunzl plc (Co ref 00358948), UK (Co ref 02902454), and Pension Trustees (Co ref 02775657), York House, 45 Seymour Street, London, W1H 7JT, United Kingdom

 Bunzl Ireland Limited (Co ref IE114401), Arthur Cox Building, Earlsfort Terrace, Dublin 2, Ireland

 If you have questions about how we process personal data, or would like to exercise your data subject rights, please email us at BUKI.GDPR@bunzl.co.uk, contact your local line manager or write to us at the address above.
-Bunzl plc, Pension Trustees, UK and Retail & Healthcare are incorporated in the UK, outside the EU.
+Bunzl plc and Pension Trustees are incorporated in the UK, outside the EU.
 We have appointed a representative for the purposes of the GDPR compliance, and to deal with any supervisory authorities or data subjects within the EU in this respect.

 We may collect, store, and use the following categories of personal information about you (please note this list is not exhaustive):

 We may also collect, store and use the following "special categories" of more sensitive personal information:

 We collect personal information about prospective employees, employees, workers, agency workers, contactors, secondees and non-executive directors through the application and recruitment process, either directly from candidates or sometimes from an employment agency and from our background check provider(s).
 We may also collect additional information from third parties including former employers, credit reference agencies, the Disclosure and Barring Service and other background check agencies.
 In some cases this will also involve checking eligibility to work in secure environments through DBS checking as well as driving licence checks if this is a condition of continued employment.

 We will collect additional personal information throughout the period of you working for us.

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances: